Read more posts by this author.

 SendForensics also compares the results of all your tests, so you can quickly see if the changes you make in your copy and settings actually affect your deliverability in a positive or a negative way.

-Well, you can combine several of them while testing your email deliverability as each one looks at deliverability from a slightly different point of view.
+Well, now that you also know a bit on how to test email deliverability using these tools, you can combine several of them while testing your email deliverability as each one looks at deliverability from a slightly different point of view.
 When you have gathered enough data & experience to draw the right conclusion, then you can take a pick or two.

 If you’re just getting started when it comes to controlling and improving your deliverability, start from the basics & read this ultimate guide on email deliverability.